jakeramaer/Computer-Graphics/README.md

 (Graded at 80%)

 ## General
-This project uses the C++ OpenGL library to create an advanced 3D graphics rendering engine from scratch, capable of rendering soft shaddows, complex materials (mirrors, glass), and perspective corrected texture mapping.
+This project uses the C++ OpenGL library to create an advanced 3D graphics rendering engine from scratch, capable of rendering soft shadows, complex materials (mirrors, glass), and perspective corrected texture mapping.

 A sample video is given below (480p).